ceammc/SwiftRNBO/README.md

 In order get an array of all of the parameters an `RNBOAudioUnit`'s `getParametersArray()` method can be used.

-Since the initialization of an `RNBOAudioEngine` instance, getting an `RNBOAudioUnit` from it and storing its parameters in an array is usually done in one time during the initial setup, all of these operations are performed during the `RNBOContext` structure's initialization.
+Since the initialization of an `RNBOAudioEngine` instance, getting an `RNBOAudioUnit` from it and storing its parameters in an array is usually done in one time during the initial setup, all of these operations are performed during the `RNBOAudioUnitHostModel` structure's initialization.
 Therefore, it is suggested just to store an instance of this structure in some always accessible place, for example:

 ```Swift
 import SwiftUI